Pita Bread. Bake The Fun And Easy Way!

 The Side of All Greek Appetisers and Mains

 In time, the method has changed, as has the name.
-Apparently, as its use spread through the Mediterranean, in Italy, it became pizza, for instance.
+Apparently, as its use spread through the Mediterranean, it became pizza in Italy, for instance.

 I always associate pita with Greek meals, perhaps because I always had it on the table with any meal I ordered in my travels to the fabulous country of ancient mythology.
 I had it with moussaka and hummus, with Greek salad and tzatziki, baked peppers and you name it!
 It goes with everything, from appetisers to mains.